Debunking the Arguments of PseudoSkeptics and Debunkers

 discussions.
 Consequently, the

 discussions dragged on much longer than expected.
-Not only were there so many topics to
+Not

-discuss, but I kept finding more and more quality evidence to support my view
+discuss, but I kept finding more and more quality evidence to support

 each time I looked.
 All this became a